The best kitchen gadgets from every decade

 1940s: Tupperware

-It’s hard to imagine life without Tupperware now: those handy and ubiquitous storage tubs that fit neatly in fridges like Tetris blocks.
+It’s hard to imagine life without Tupperware now.
+These handy and ubiquitous storage tubs fit neatly in fridges and cupboards like Tetris blocks and have an endless amount of uses.
 Invented in 1946, they were a sleek solution for leftovers and packed lunches, and a godsend for working women still trying to uphold household duties.
-There were (and still are) even Tupperware parties (pictured here), where hosts would hawk the products to their friends and family.
+There still are Tupperware parties (such as the one pictured here), where hosts sell the products to their friends and family.

 Oh, the humble potato peeler.
-Imagine how much longer your roast spuds would take without this simple bit of kitchen kit.
-The painstaking task of peeling potatoes was made a lot easier with the invention of the Zena Rex speed peeler (pictured centre) in 1947.
-Still on the market today, it was dreamt up by Alfred Neweczerzal and is considered an icon of Swiss design.
+Imagine how much longer your roast potatoes would take without this simple bit of kitchen kit.
+The painstaking task of peeling potatoes was made a lot easier with the invention of the French Econome peeler – with a split blade – in the 1920s by Victor Pouzet.
+But the Zena Rex speed peeler (pictured centre) came around in 1947 and took things up a level.
+Still on the market today, it was dreamt up by Alfred Neweczerzal and is an iconic Swiss design.

 Chaloner Woods/Getty Images

 The busy 1950s housewife didn't have time to wait around watching pots boil – and so Russell Hobbs came to the rescue.
-Though electric kettles had existed since the late 19th century, the brand introduced a model that would simply switch itself off when done (like modern-day kettles do) in the mid-Fifties.
-The progressive appliance was marketed as "the kettle that watches itself" and was promised to be super safe, as well as time and electricity-saving.
+Though electric kettles had existed since the late 19th century, the brand introduced a model that would switch itself off when done (like modern-day kettles do) in 1955.
+The progressive appliance was marketed as "the kettle that watches itself" and was promised to be super safe and efficient.

 H. Armstrong Roberts/ClassicStock/Getty Images

 The history of the dishwasher is longer than you might think.
-The first automatic dishwasher was invented right back in the 1890s by an affluent American woman named Josephine Garis Cochran, who wasn't satisfied with the speed at which her servants cleaned her dinnerware.
-Early dishwashers were usually top-loading, but the design we're familiar with today began to take shape from the Twenties, with manufacturers like German heavyweight Miele leading the way.
-The post-war boom saw to it that – by the Fifties – they were increasingly commonplace in kitchens in the US and across the pond.
+The first successful dishwasher was invented in the 1890s by an affluent American woman named Josephine Cochran, who wasn't satisfied with the care her servants took with her expensive china.
+Electricity changed everything, of course, and German heavyweight Miele led the way with a domestic dishwasher in 1929.
+The post-war boom saw to it that – by the 1950s – dishwashers were increasingly commonplace in kitchens across the world.

 Africa Studio/Shutterstock

-A Fifties innovation that took up decidedly less space was the non-stick pan.
-It was the brainchild of French engineer Marc Grégoire, whose wife challenged him to create a non-stick pan using the Teflon polymer she'd seen him use to coat his beloved fishing gear.
-He concurred and he succeeded, creating the Tefal brand in 1956.
-Other brands followed suit and soon non-stick pans were a household staple.
+The non-stick pan was the invention of French engineer Marc Grégoire, although his wife Colette gave him the idea.
+She challenged him to create a non-stick pan using the Teflon polymer she'd seen him use to coat his beloved fishing gear.
+He concurred and succeeded, creating the Tefal brand in 1956.
+Other brands followed suit and soon non-stick pans became a household mainstay.

 Touted as a super-speedy and super-healthy way of preparing food, pressure cookers work by sealing in heat and cooking ingredients using the resulting steam.
-It's no surprise then, that their popularity burgeoned through the Swinging Sixties, when second-wave feminism had taken hold and women were spending increasingly less time in the kitchen.
-This retro ad hails the MIRRO-MATIC pressure cooker as the "perfect answer to problems of speed and important savings".
+People have been cooking this way for centuries, but the modern pressure cooker was first brought to market for domestic use in 1910 in Colorado.
+Their popularity burgeoned through the 1960s when second-wave feminism had taken hold and women were spending increasingly less time in the kitchen.

 Pictorial Parade/Getty Images